Allow Me

+Allow Me is a bronze sculpture by John Seward Johnson II.
+There are casts displayed as public art in Bath, New York; Chicago; in front of the Prince Music Theater in Philadelphia; on Embassy Row (2346 Massachusetts Ave.
+NW) in Washington, D.C.; and in Portland, Oregon.
+Three additional casts exist in private collections in Fort Smith, Arkansas, Hamilton, Ohio, and Los Angeles.

-Allow Me, also known as Umbrella Man, is a 1983 bronze sculpture by John Seward Johnson II, located in Pioneer Courthouse Square in Portland, Oregon, United States.
-The sculpture, one of seven Allow Me casts, was donated anonymously to the City of Portland in 1984 for display in the Square.
-It depicts a life-sized man dressed in a business suit, hailing a cab and holding an umbrella.
+The statue in Portland, which is also known as Umbrella Man, is installed at Pioneer Courthouse Square.
+It was donated anonymously to the City of Portland in 1984 for display in the square.
+The sculpture depicts a life-sized man dressed in a business suit, hailing a cab and holding an umbrella.
 Constructed from bronze, aluminum and stainless steel, the sculpture stands six feet, ten inches tall and weighs 460 pounds.
-The sculpture is one of many works of art generated by the city's Percent for Art program, and is considered part of the City of Portland and Multnomah County Public Art Collection courtesy of the Regional Arts & Culture Council.
+It is one of many works of art generated by the city's Percent for Art program, and is considered part of the City of Portland and Multnomah County Public Art Collection courtesy of the Regional Arts & Culture Council.

 After ten years, in 1995, the sculpture was removed from its pedestal and transferred to California for its first major restoration.
 To maintain its shine, Allow Me receives cold wax coatings every year.
 It is a popular tourist attraction and local landmark which serves as a reference point for gatherings, or political rallies.
 Allow Me has received a positive reception and is renowned for its realistic appearance; the 'Umbrella Man' has been called the "most photographed man in Portland", and serves as a symbol of the city and its residents.